Plains rat: Taxonomy

 The name Pseudomys comes from the combined form of the Greek word pseudes (meaning "false") and the Latin word mys (meaning "mouse"), presumably because of the plains rat's puzzling similarities and differences to "true mice" in the genus mus.
 The name australis comes from the Latin word australis (meaning "south land").
 Thus, the name Pseudomys australis, first described by Grey in 1832, means 'false mouse from the southern land'.

-Figure 1 The phylogeny of rodents of the Subfamily Murinae.
+The phylogeny of rodents of the Subfamily Murinae.

-The taxonomy of Australian rodents remains controversial; however, it is commonly accepted that there are two major groups including the Australo-Papuan Old Endemics and the Australo-Papuan New Endemics (Figure 1).
+The taxonomy of Australian rodents remains controversial; however, it is commonly accepted that there are two major groups including the Australo-Papuan Old Endemics and the Australo-Papuan New Endemics.
 The plains rat is considered an Australo-Papuan Old Endemic as DNA sequencing from fossilised evidence suggests that its ancestors first arrived in Australia between 4.2 and 5 million years ago, during the Pliocene era.
 Old endemics, particularly the Family Muridae, are believed to have originated in Southern Asia and then diversified through multiple rodent lineages.
 Relationships between Australian members of the Order Rodentia suggest that a New Guinean lineage gave rise to the Australo-Papuan Old Endemics and thus the early ancestors of the plains rat.

 The plains rat is an Australian conilurine rodent of the Order Rodentia.
 Within the Order Rodentia are two suborders: the Hystricognathi and the Sciurognathi.
 The Suborder Sciurognathi comprises several groups; however, the largest group, the Family Muridae, is inclusive of the Subfamily Murinae and Genus Pseudomys, of which the plains rat is classified.
 Australian native rodents are composed of 13 genera, reflective of the habitats in which they occur.
 Pseudomys occupy the arid and semi-arid regions of Australia; however, fossil records suggest that the plains rat has occupied far more diverse habitats in the past, contributing to difficulties in determining the differences between populations of the same species and different species within the Genus Pseudomys.
 Thus, the species P. australis now includes all specimens previously classified as P. rowlinnae, P. minnie and P. auritus.